Compare quotes from 38 leading pet insurance brands1

-Your cat may have quick reflexes, but accidents happen and so do illnesses.
-Cats can be quite inquisitive which makes them very prone to accidents that end up being quite pricey at the vet.
-While you are not legally required to get cat insurance in the UK, small monthly payments can save pet owners hundreds (sometimes thousands) after one unfortunate event.
+Your cat may have quick reflexes, but accidents and injuries happen, and so do illnesses.
+Cats can be quite inquisitive which makes them very prone to accidents that can end up being quite pricey at the vet if you don't have pet insurance.

 Different types of cat insurance policies

-When it comes to cat insurance there are several levels of cover you can choose from.
+When it comes to cat insurance cover, there are several levels of cover you can choose from.
 What you decide to go for depends entirely on your circumstances and what works for you and your pet.
 We’ve listed the different types of cover below:

 Time limited